Coronavirus - how will this affect my pension or investments?

 Since the coronavirus outbreak, stock markets have fallen considerably and are likely to remain volatile for a while.
 You may therefore be wondering if you should bring forward a decision to do something with your pension.

-Please note that the following information relates to pensions held in defined contribution arrangements.
-If your pension is held in a defined benefit arrangement, then any investment risk is borne by the sponsoring employer.
+Please note that the following information relates defined contribution pensions.
+If you have a defined benefit pension, then any investment risk is borne by the employer.
 The state pension is unaffected by fluctuations to the stock market.

 Making decisions about your pension based on short-term events and circumstances can have long-term consequences for your financial wellbeing and retirement.
 Before making any major decisions about your pension, it is important to get independent guidance or advice.